swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     ) -> some Collection<Substring>

     /// Returns the longest possible subsequences of the collection, in order,
-    /// around subsequence that match the given separator regex.
+    /// around subsequence that match the regex created by the given closure.
     ///
     /// - Parameters:
     ///   - maxSplits: The maximum number of times to split the collection,
     ///     or one less than the number of subsequences to return.
     ///   - omittingEmptySubsequences: If `false`, an empty subsequence is
     ///     returned in the result for each consecutive pair of matches
     ///     and for each match at the start or end of the collection.
 If
     ///     `true`, only nonempty subsequences are returned.
-    ///   - separator: A closure to produce a `RegexComponent` to be split upon.
+    ///   - separator: A closure that returns a regex to be split upon.
     /// - Returns: A collection of substrings, split from this collection's
     ///   elements.
     public func split(